Raphinha, Pedri, Gavi updates: Barca injury, suspension list

 Possible return date: November 22 (vs. Athletic Bilbao)

-Pedri has suffered a muscular problem which is expected to keep him out until after the November international break, with a return against Athletic Bilbao likely.
+Pedri has suffered a muscular problem which will keep him out until after the November international break, with a return against Athletic Bilbao likely.

 Andreas Christensen